 Finally, at least some policies that target the restaurant, gym, movie, healthcare, and similar industries industry explicitly provide coverage for losses caused by “communicable or infectious diseases,” without the need to show that the loss was the result of actual physical damage to property.

 Business owners have the right to expect that they will receive insurance protection when normal operations are disrupted – particularly by an unstoppable global pandemic.
 So far, widespread business losses have already presented one of the greatest threats to the American economy since the Great Depression.

 Business owners should not rely on an insurance company or its agents to interpret the policy language or to tell them whether coverage for their business losses exists.
 Likewise, it makes little sense for struggling business owners to incur more expense by paying lawyers exorbitant hourly fees to review their insurance policy language.

-To help our clients deal with this issue, our attorneys at The Ammons Law Firm LLP are offering to review of the insurance policy language on a “risk free” basis that provides for payment solely on the amount that the lawyers are able to recover for the business.
+To help our clients deal with this issue, our attorneys at The Ammons Law Firm are offering to review of the insurance policy language on a “risk free” basis that provides for payment solely on the amount that the lawyers are able to recover for the business.
 Given the hefty premiums that business owners have paid for business loss insurance, having a good lawyer review the policy language to determine whether payment may be owed for coronavirus-related losses makes good business sense.

 Do you need assistance with filing a claim for coronavirus-related losses?
 Contact us at (281) 801-5617 today to speak with an experienced insurance law attorney.
 We are offering free policy reviews for business owners.